10th-avenue-labs/esp32-projects/cpp/components/README.md

    `cp -r /Result mynewComponentName`
 2. Modify the CMakeLists.txt
 3. Change the filenames accordingly
+4. Modify the component headers for `#ifndef`.
+Example `#ifndef RESULT_H` to `#ifndef WAITER_H` in `Waiter.h`.
+5. Some components require certain features to be enabled.
+For example Result requires runtime-type information.
+Check the components readme to find more information for these components with additional requirements.
-4. Use the component in your project to test/develop it, (instructions on using above)
+6. Use the component in your project to test/develop it, (instructions on using above)